c404t/walls/README.md

 ## 📥 Contributions

 Feel free to open a PR if you'd like to add your own minimal Arch logo wallpapers.
 Keep it clean.
+I used https://moshpro.app/lite/ to make some of the images, you can too or you can get creative in other way.

 ---